Schwalenberg – Where the Swallows Soar and Artists Thrive

 4. Day trips from Schwalenberg

-The mountainous landscape is absolutely scenic with both steeper ascents and enticing rolling meadows.
+The mountainous landscape is scenic, with steeper ascents and enticing rolling meadows.
 A short hike will take you up to panoramic viewpoints where the entire village lies as a photographer’s dream of a picture in the valley surrounded by the gentle, green mountainside.

 When strolling around the narrow lanes and discovering the old structures, it doesn’t come as a surprise that Schwalenberg has a rich and multifaceted history.
-The still existing night watchman’s walk by lantern light through the streets of Schwalenberg is for instance one of the fascinating reminiscences of the past.
-You will certainly be able to pick up a few anecdotes from him and get some insight into Schwalenberg’s history and rituals of a bygone era!
+The still-existing night watchman’s walk by lantern light through the streets of Schwalenberg is, for instance, one of the fascinating reminiscences of the past.
+You will certainly get a few anecdotes from him and insight into Schwalenberg’s history and rituals of a bygone era!

-Other castles in the Schieder-Schwalenberg region include the Schloss Wöbbel from 1584, later turned into a baroque construction and kept within the same family for 400 years, as well as the Herlingsburg, a pre-Roman Iron Age fort dating from 200-50 B.C.
-Unfortunately, only a few ramparts are now left from this early settlement.
+Other castles in the Schieder-Schwalenberg region include the Schloss Wöbbel from 1584, later turned into a Baroque construction and kept within the same family for 400 years, as well as the Herlingsburg, a pre-Roman Iron Age fort dating from 200-50 B.C.
+Unfortunately, only a few ramparts remain from this early settlement.

 Continuing down into the troll-like forest, you will soon arrive at a mossy, massive stone wall from where a pristine source springs.
-This is Schwalenberg’s secret, disclosed by monks of the Cistercian Order centuries ago.
-They ingeniously designed and established an intricate ductwork system maintaining the right slope across the forest, such that the water could run steadily all the way down to Schwalenberg, where it springs out of a stone face on the central square.
-This source and the waterways were for hundreds of years absolutely crucial to the people living here.
+That is Schwalenberg’s secret, disclosed by monks of the Cistercian Order centuries ago.
+They ingeniously designed and established an intricate ductwork system maintaining the correct slope across the forest, such that the water could run steadily down to Schwalenberg, where it springs out of a stone face on the central square.
+This source and the waterways were for hundreds of years essential to the people living here.

 The more recent history has brought about a more cultural side of Schwalenberg.

-Around 1900 the village developed into being the centre of the Schwalenberg artists’ colony.
+Around 1900, the village developed into the centre of the Schwalenberg artists’ colony.
 What they found so unique here in Schwalenberg was the light.
-It provided excellent opportunities to reproducere the picture-postcard idyllic landscape and setting, as well as the typical motives, including natural and traditional elements, on canvas and even on house walls.
+It provided excellent opportunities to reproduce the picture-postcard idyllic landscape and setting, as well as the typical motives, including natural and traditional elements, on canvas and even house walls.
 The town soon became a popular location for plein-air painting.

-Since the post-war years the artists have to a large extent disappeared.
-Only a few now came to the small German village to settle and paint.
+Since the post-war years, the artists have, to a large extent, disappeared.
+Only a few came to the small German village to settle and paint.
 One of these was Robert Kämmerer-Rohrig, who lived here right until 1977.

 3-day itinerary for Berlin